 Things to do

-Camping is permitted at Bough Shed Hole camping area.
-A pit toilet is the only facility provided.
+Camping is permitted at Bough Shed Waterhole camping area.
+A wheelchair accessible toilet is provided.
 Camping permits are required and fees apply.

 - Find out more about camping in Bladensburg National Park.

 - Book your camp site online.